How will Brexit affect my Travel Plans?

 Will I be covered for medical expenses when abroad, if my EHIC isn’t accepted?

-If the UK leaves the EU with no deal on the 29 March, access to Healthcare in EU countries may be affected.
+If the UK leaves the EU with no deal, access to Healthcare in EU countries may be affected.

 You should still apply for an EHIC, prior to travelling to Europe, and still use it if you require medical treatment.
 In the event of a public hospital or clinic not accepting your EHIC, please contact the 24 Hours Helpline (the number provided in your Avanti policy booklet) who will ensure you get suitable treatment.
 Where appropriate, we will cover reasonable medical emergency costs, subject to your claim being validated.